Also referred to as a rotary joint, media joint, rotary coupling, fluid swivel, swivel joint or fluid rotary union (FRU).

-In addition, rotary unions may integrate multiple independent flow connections (passages) and handle different types of media simultaneously.
+Rotary unions (swivel joints) may integrate multiple independent flow channels (passages) for the sealing and transfer of different types of fluid media simultaneously.
+Common media types include: